(Terrible headline… sorry! 🙂)

-Geoff Wightman who knows a thing or two about athletics was announding the races and got the fields off to a mighty start.
+Geoff Wightman – who knows a thing or two about athletics – was announcing the races and got the fields off to a mighty start.
 The sight of 200+ runners blazing past at over 25 km/hour is pretty stunning and you could literally feel the wind of them passing.
-You can run over and back the square and shout on your favoured runners ever 500m, as long as they don’t get too separated!
+It is great for spectators in a cross-country way.
+You can run over and back on the central square and shout on your favoured runners every 500m, as long as they don’t get too separated!
 It can be quite hard to pick them out in the field, so thick is the crowd and so quickly do they pass.

-In the 5km, William Fitzgerald led the team home in the International 5 km with a spectacular new club record of 14:29 (26-second PB) – the fastest time over the distance by a Galway man in probably a decade.
-I’d say Gary Thornton in his “heyday” was the last man to run it.
-Seán Cotter was next home in 14:35 (21-second PB), followed by Oisin Davis in 14:41 (76-second PB) and resolution-run Patrick Noonan on his heels in 14:46 (30-second PB).
+In the Internaltional 5km, William Fitzgerald led the team home with a spectacular new club record of 14:29 (26-second PB) – the fastest time over the distance by a Galway man in probably a decade.
+I’d say Gary Thornton was the last man to run it.
+Seán Cotter was next home in 14:35 (21-second PB), followed by Oisin Davis in 14:41 (76-second PB) and 2023 resolution-run Champion Patrick Noonan hot on his heels in 14:46 (30-second PB).